Pacific Seacraft 34 Sailboat

 - Tankage: 75 gal. water, 30 gal. diesel, 16 gal. holding

-Her cruising sail inventory includes light-air sails to keep her moving in light air--a large
+Light-air sails keep her moving in light air--a large

 asymmetric spinnaker (with dousing sleeve) and a drifter.

 and a trysail (on a separate track) and storm staysail for very strong conditions.

-Her new mainsail is heavily made by Taylor Sails
+Her new mainsail is heavily made by Eric Taylor of Taylor Sails

 in Port Angeles.
 Counter to current trends,

 I decided on a battanless, roachless mainsail.
 Combined with Strong Track hardware for